aosabook/500lines/blockcode/README.md

 #### A Program is a Process, Not a Thing

-There are things I wasn't able to experiment with in the scope of this project that I may use the blocklib codebase to test out in the future.
+There are things I wasn't able to experiment with in the scope of this project that I may use the blockcode codebase to test out in the future.
 It would be interesting to create "function" blocks which create new blocks out of existing blocks.
 Implementing undo/redo would be simpler in a constrained environment.
 Making blocks accept multiple arguments without radically expanding the complexity would be useful.
 And finding various ways to share block scripts online would bring the webbiness of the tool full circle.

 ## References